 As shown in the figure above, long bones have two growth plates – one on the top and one on the bottom.
 As such, these long bones do not grow from the center out, instead, they grow from each end at the growth plates.

 When a growth plate is injured, there is potential for arthritis or even deformities in the affected bone.
-Growth plate injuries, however, are rare.3, 6 About 85% of the time, growth plate injuries heal with no lasting effects.3 And, those that do occur are typically successfully treated without long term problems.2
+Growth plate injuries, however, are rare.3, 6 And about 85% of the time, growth plate injuries heal with no lasting effects.3 Further, those that do occur are typically successfully treated without long term problems.2

 So, what causes growth plate injuries?

 Growth plate fractures are most often caused by a single event, such as a car accident or serious fall.
-These types of injuries can be caused by a myriad of things that gradually result in repetitive stress on bones such as: repeated impact to the bone, long hours spent on activities (e.g. a pitcher perfecting a curve ball), running, and so on.4
+However, they can also be caused by activities that deliver repetitive stress to bones such as: repeated impact to the bone, long hours spent on activities (e.g. a pitcher perfecting a curve ball), running, and so on.4

 It is also noteworthy to mention that boys are more at risk for growth plate injuries, as girls mature faster than the boys.6